 I am usually allergic to hairdye so when my hairdresser recommended a natural product I found this one.
 It was promising to begin with and the instructions were very easy to use.
 My only problem with it is that the colour is completely different than it said on the box...
 I went for 4R which was described as copper chestnut but my hair is literally bright red now.
 Don't get me wrong, I like it but it was completely unexpected.
 I probably should have done a strand test but I never expected there to be such a variation in colour!
 Especially when it wasn't a henna product!
 Overall, my hair feels okay but I'm worried about how dry it has become - better get some strong conditioner if you're using this product.

 After distributing the color, I piled my hair on top (the gel stuck nicely together), put on a shower cap, and set a timer for 40 minutes.
-No strong odor or unpleasant sting was felt.
+No strong odor or unpleasant sting.

 In the shower, this washed out like a dream.
-Again, there was no mess -- no pools of really dark color from drugstore brands, none of the grit of henna . . . just a lightweight gel that washed right out and didn't stain the tub, walls, or shower curtain.
-I used a LOT of conditioner and air dryed my hair.
+Again, there was no mess -- no pools of really dark color from drugstore brands, none of the grit of henna . . . just a lightweight gel that washed out quickly and didn't stain the tub, walls, or shower curtain.
+The conditioner that comes with the box is rich and perfect afterwards, and you can buy the conditioner separately to have on hand.
+This dye does have a tangling effect after wash out, and you will need a rich moiturizing conditioner with it.
+A good alternative conditioner to the Royal Conditioner Herbatin makes is Aubrey Organics White Camilla.

 I'll never go back to any product -- I love this.
-It also hasn't left my hair dry as others have said.
-I hope they never stop making this all-natural hair gel.
-Oh, and yes, it deeply colored ALL my grey!
+And it deeply colored ALL my grey!
 I'll check in in the future to give an update of wear over time.

-No harsh chemicals, beautiful subtle shades, terrific coverage, long lasting, and no stains on your bathtub or sink . . . what's not to love? :)
+No harsh chemicals, a wide range of rich Italian colors, terrific coverage, long lasting, and no stains on your bathtub or sink . . . what's not to love?

 Just tried this product for the first time.
 My hair was not in the best shape going into this color (dry from going brown to blonde back last July!) so I wanted to spare as much more damage as possible and still cover the few grays I'm getting.
 1) the smell was wonderful compared to any others I've used 2) the display at the store said to buy 1 shade lighter than you normally do which I did and the color is great.
 My hair does not feel any worse (dryness) than it did before coloring.
 I think this product is good -- if my opinion changes I'll post another time.
 It is a bit expensive, but I was using John Frieda which is the same price but actually made my scalp get bloody patches (though color is super).
 Worth a try!